 - Feed your goat on the milk stand and lock your goat into the stanchion.

-- Spray udder well with Diluted Udder Wash in a spray bottle.
+- Spray udder well with Diluted Udder Wash (or Effercept) in a spray bottle.

 - Wash hands in the sink with soap and warm water.